 10. Jesus wants all nations to be discipled.

 Making disciples is the job of every Christian every day.

-Cultivating a relational discipleship culture, creating discipleship systems, and over-communicating discipleship principles was the core of my job description for over two decades as the pastor of Victory Manila.
+Cultivating a relational discipleship culture, creating discipleship systems, and over-communicating discipleship principles were the core of my job description for over two decades as the pastor of Victory Manila.
 And I recommend that all of the above should be in every pastor’s job description.

 Discipleship is not supposed to be complicated or confusing.
 In fact, it is so simple that a fisherman explained it to uneducated fishermen in two words: “Follow me.”

-Are you following Him?
-Are you helping others follow Him?
-In other words, are you a disciple and are you making disciples?
+Are you following him?
+Are you helping others follow him?
+In other words, are you a disciple, and are you making disciples?

 My top 5 recommended books on discipleship:

 Making Disciples by Ralph Moore

 The Lego Principle by Joey Bonifacio